run-crank/cog-inbox-mailgun/README.md

 and nurture/drip emails, triggered by configurations or activity on web forms, automation platforms, CRMs, etc.

-In order to make use of this Cog, you will need a Mailgun account, configured as described below in the Setup section.
+In order to make use of this Cog, you will need a (paid) Mailgun account, configured as described below in the Setup section.

 * [Installation](#installation)
 * [Setup](#setup)